 A final word of advice: ensure that if you’re stretching out to place your bet on a square or corner that’s located far away that you make your bet unambiguous.
 Dealer’s are careful to reproach players who consistently make ambiguous bets – that is, those bets where it’s unclear whether the bet is a 2-way split, a straight-up or a corner.
 Casinos will never tolerate any players who do this deliberately.

-Learn how to master the roulette table with this article on roulette table dynamics.
+Learn how to master the roulette table this article on roulette table dynamics.